 Individuals do not have the right to restrict the freedom of others to read, view, or hear materials of their choice.
-Parents or legal guardians must monitor, guide and direct the reading, viewing or listening of underage children.
-The library staff will not act in place of a parent.
+Parents or legal guardians must monitor, guide, and oversee reading, viewing, or listening of library materials by underage children.
+The library staff will not act in place of a parent/legal guardian.